mattjohnsonpint/NodaTime.NetworkClock/README.md

 DateTimeZone tz = DateTimeZoneProviders.Tzdb["America/New_York"];
 ZonedDateTime zdt = now.InZone(tz);

-// Of course, you can convert this to whatever format makes sense in your application, using any of the following LocalDateTime ldt = zdt.LocalDateTime;
+// Of course, you can convert this to whatever format makes sense in your application.
+// You can use any of the following:
+LocalDateTime ldt = zdt.LocalDateTime;
 OffsetDateTime odt = zdt.ToOffsetDateTime();
 DateTimeOffset dto = zdt.ToDateTimeOffset();